 No. Even if you fall into the category of what you think might be ‘ambitious site owner’, start off at the bottom.
 You’ll need to learn somewhere, and getting spoon fed and paying the high price of managed WordPress hosting for it is sheer folly.
 In any case, you’re unlikely to need many of the features offered yet.

-Conclusion: Our Thoughts on “Best” WordPress Hosting
+Final Thoughts on “Best” WordPress Hosting

 Personally, I feel that this really is a concierge service.
 I feel that Managed WordPress hosting generally offers at least some form of benefits, but it’s not meant for everyone.
 As I’ve listed above, consider your situation before looking towards Managed WordPress Hosting.